 Figure 2.
-Basic NLP flows with different processing modules
+Basic NLP flows with processing modules

 Advanced technology for dialog-based speech interface

-More advanced dialog-based speech interface technology is also being developed.
+More advanced dialog-based speech interface technology has also been developed.
 The basic dialogue processing flow is shown in Figure 3.
 The technology recognizes and understands users’ speech and generates appropriate responses in limited dialog situations.
 The core technology is applied to foreign language learning system which simulates one-on-one conversation training.
 The example of the dialogue-based language learning system is shown in Figure 5.
 This system will mitigate high expenses of private education for foreign language learning.
 The core technology will also be used for natural speech interface of information services on mobile devices (smartphones, navigation terminals, etc.) or wearable devices such as smart glasses and smart watches.
 Using this technology, smartphones will accelerate various information services in mobile environments such as voice search, voice SMS, speech enabled virtual agent, etc.